 Leeds fan accused of racial abuse against Arsenal bench

-The Premier League will investigate allegations that members of the Arsenal bench were targetted with racial abuse by a Leeds United supporter at Elland Road.
+The Premier League will investigate allegations that members of the Arsenal bench were targeted with racial abuse by a Leeds United supporter at Elland Road.

 Leeds suffered their second heavy defeat in the space of less than a week as they went down 4-1 to the Gunners, having been thrashed 7-0 by Manchester City on Tuesday.